swcarpentry/board/subcommittees/mentoring/procedure-debriefing-session.md

 https://calendar.google.com/calendar/embed?src=oseuuoht0tvjbokgg3noh8c47g%40group.calendar.google.com.

-Invitation should be sent directly to instructors that taught between the last and the next debriefing session by email.
+Invitation should be sent directly to instructors that have taught between the last and the next debriefing session by email.
 The contact address of the instructors are available at https://amy.software-carpentry.org/workshops/debrief.